-Make sure to carefully check the text of the relevant laws or principles and consider what duties (particularly whether they place any extraterritorial obligations) they place on supply chain actors, including downstream or upstream suppliers within the supply chain.
+Make sure to carefully check the text of the relevant laws or principles and consider when they are applicable from, upon what supply chain actors and the exact content of the duties (particularly whether they place any extraterritorial obligations) they place on supply chain actors, including downstream or upstream suppliers within the supply chain.

-- United States Dodd Frank Act 2010 and California Transparency in Supply Chains Act 2010 - Brazil National Pact for Eradication of Slave Labour (Voluntary Initiative) - France Corporate Duty of Vigilance Law 2017 - United Kingdom Section 54, Modern Slavery Act 2015.
-The UK is also introducing a supply chain due diligence law that will combat illegal deforestation.
-The aim of this legislation is to prevent large companies from growing forest risk commodities (e.g. beef, soya) on land that has been illegally deforested. - Supply chain transparency/disclosure laws: Where they are in force, supply chain transparency and disclosure laws require companies to scope and disclose what efforts, if any, they are taking to address the environmental and human rights (e.g. modern slavery) in their operations and supply chains.
+- United States Anti-Money Laundering Act, Dodd Frank Act 2010 and California Transparency in Supply Chains Act 2010 - Brazil National Pact for Eradication of Slave Labour (Voluntary Initiative) - France Corporate Duty of Vigilance Law 2017 - United Kingdom Section 54, Modern Slavery Act 2015.
+The UK also introduced a supply chain due diligence law in its Environment Act that can be used to combat illegal deforestation.
+The aim of this legislation is to prevent large companies from growing forest risk commodities (e.g. beef, soya) on land that has been illegally deforested.